Mariah Lopez: Activism

 In 2006, at age 21, Lopez testified at a New York City Board of Health public hearing in support of a proposal to allow gender to be changed on birth certificates without gender affirmation surgery.
 In 2012, she lobbied for a reexamination of the 1992 death of Marsha P. Johnson, a Black transgender rights activist.
 The case was first considered a suicide, then in 2002 changed to "undetermined", and in 2012 the New York Police Department re-opened the case as a possible homicide.
 In 2013, Lopez protested the misgendering of Islan Nettles during a vigil in honor of Nettles following her death after a violent assault.

 In 2014, Lopez started the Strategic Transgender Alliance for Radical Reform (STARR) as a renamed version of the transgender rights group Street Transvestite Action Revolutionaries (STAR), which had been founded by Marsha P. Johnson and Sylvia Rivera.
 In 2014, she expressed her support as a STARR activist after the New York City Administration for Children's Services (ACS) paid for gender affirmation surgery for a 21-year-old former foster care child pursuant to the ACS policy to cover the costs that began in 2010.

-Lopez has also advocated for specialized housing units for gay and transgender inmates in jails and prisons, including after the closure of the units at Rikers Island in December 2005.
+Lopez has also advocated specialized housing units for gay and transgender inmates in jails and prisons, including after the closure of the units at Rikers Island in December 2005.
 In 2014, she announced the opening of a specialized housing unit at Rikers after advocating for its creation.

 Between 2017 and 2018, Lopez filed multiple lawsuits related to her experience with Marsha's House, which was the only shelter for LGBTQ adults in New York City at the time.
 By 2019, some of the cases resulted in two confidential settlements for Lopez, and in 2022, New York City agreed to increase and improve access to shelters for trans people, to require staff to sign non-discrimination agreements, and to conduct training for staff, after a case was certified as a class action lawsuit and the Center for Constitutional Rights joined in 2019 to represent the plaintiffs.
 As part of the settlement agreement, the city is required to regularly report to Lopez on its compliance with the settlement terms.

 In 2021, Lopez advocated for real flowers to be planted in a park that was named for Marsha P. Johnson in 2020, after the state parks department proposed a plastic installation, and she proposed an additional memorial garden for Johnson, Rivera, and other transgender people at Gansevoort Peninsula.
 She has filed a lawsuit opposing a proposed beach development at the Christopher Street Pier, seeking an assessment of the historic significance of the area.

 By July 2022, she had filed 14 lawsuits against government agencies.

 Personal life

-Lopez is a Black-Latinx trans woman.
+Lopez is a Black-Latina trans woman.